amirahnasihah/frontend-development/01-web-programming-basics/basic-css.md

 # Grid Box

-Certainly!
 To create a basic grid layout, you can use the CSS Grid Layout module.
 Here's a simple example:

 HTML: